rosado-io/docs/deploy-on-your-cloud/configurations/authgear.yaml.md

   # Valid values are "twilio" and "nexmo".
   # You must provide the credentials in secret config.
   sms_provider: "twilio"
-# Configure the database connection
-database:
-  # The maximum open connection to the database.
-  # The default is 2.
-  max_open_connection: 2
-  # The maximum idle connection to the database.
-  # The default is 2.
-  max_idle_connection: 2
-  # The maximum lifetime of the connection.
-  # The connection is discarded when its lifetime reaches the value.
-  # The default is 1800.
-  max_connection_lifetime_seconds: 1800
-  # Idle connections are closed after remaining idle for this duration.
-  # The default is 300.
-  idle_connection_timeout_seconds: 300
-# Configure Redis connection
-redis:
-  # The maximum open connection to Redis.
-  # The default is 2.
-  max_open_connection: 2
-  # The maximum idle connection to Redis.
-  # The default is 2.
-  max_idle_connection: 2
-  # The maximum lifetime of the connection.
-  # The connection is discarded when its lifetime reaches the value.
-  # The default is 900.
-  max_connection_lifetime_seconds: 900
-  # Idle connections are closed after remaining idle for this duration.
-  # The default is 300.
-  idle_connection_timeout_seconds: 300
 # Configure user verification
 verification:
   # Determine the verification status criteria.